GITvoren/GITvoren/README.md

 - I'm currently ...
     -  working on a new personal project [Movie Database Web Application](https://github.com/GITvoren/movieDb-mern)
     -  interested in Artificial Intelligence and Machine Learning
-    -  honing my JavaScript skills in [Codewars](https://www.codewars.com/)
+    -  honing my JavaScript and Python skills in [Codewars](https://www.codewars.com/)

 - <strong>F&#8202;ᴜ&#8202;ɴ&#8202;&#8202; ꜰ&#8202;ᴀ&#8202;ᴄ&#8202;ᴛ&#8202;:&nbsp;</strong> I'm a huge fan of the game Counter strike and the sport of Boxing